zxh19890103/singhi.io/group/_posts/2020-04-18-what-i-did-today.md

 ---
 layout: post
-title: What I did today
+title: What did I do today
 short: Today is April 18th, 2020.
 Now the time is 6 o'clock and a half, afternoon
 ---